-While all bodies dance to their own tune, they do share a lot of the same common choreography.
-Let’s take a look.
+Well, as it turns out, sometimes, you can feel yourself ovulate ‒ while all bodies dance to their own tune, they do share a lot of the same common choreography.

 How can you tell if you are ovulating?

-So, when does it occur?
-Is ovulation pain before or after ovulation?
-Um, that’s a tricky one to answer.
-Would you be peeved if we were to say before, during and after?
+Well, these are tricky questions to answer.
+Would you be peeved if we were to say before, during, and after?